hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/how-to-use.md

 ### Interactivity

-By default the visibility of the tooltip is toggled via "soft" event listeners (hover/focus) applied to the "toggle" container. _Notice: from a purely technical standpoint, the events are `mouseEnter/Leave` and `focusIn/Out`._
+By default, the visibility of the tooltip is toggled via "soft" event listeners (hover/focus) applied to the toggle container. _Note: from a purely technical standpoint, the actual events used are `mouseEnter/Leave` and `focusIn/Out`._

-To change this behavior and opt for a more explicit user interaction enabling "click" events (in this case the "soft" events are disabled) set the argument `@enableClickEvents` to `true`:
+To change this behavior and opt for a more explicit user interaction using click events (in this case the "soft" events are disabled) set the argument `@enableClickEvents` to `true`:

 ```handlebars
 <Hds::RichTooltip @enableClickEvents={{true}} as |RT|>